Friendly Halloween Reminder: Keep Dogs and Chocolate Apart

 We’re sharing several of their articles below, so you can learn even more:

-- Is Chocolate Poisonous to Dogs? – This article explains how much chocolate is too much chocolate for your pup.
+- Is Chocolate Poisonous to Dogs? – How much chocolate is too much chocolate for your pup

-- Pet Owner’s Beware: Chocolate and Dogs Don’t Mix – In this article, scroll down for a good summary of all the Halloween hazards your dog should avoid, including chocolate, raisins and candy wrappers.
+- Pet Owner’s Beware: Chocolate and Dogs Don’t Mix – A good summary of all the Halloween hazards your dog should avoid, including chocolate, raisins and candy wrappers

-- Chocolate Poisoning: This article explains why chocolate is problematic for dogs and which chocolates are the worst.
+- Chocolate Poisoning: Why chocolate is problematic for dogs and which chocolates are the worst

 Have a safe and fun Halloween!